Nemanja Matić: 2018 World Cup and retirement

-In June 2018, he was selected in the Serbian squad for the 2018 World Cup, playing all three group stage matches.
+In June 2018, Matić was selected to represent the Serbian team at the 2018 World Cup, playing all three group stage matches.

-On 28 August 2020, the Football Association of Serbia announced that he had retired from international football; he made 48 appearances and scored two goals for Serbia.
+On 28 August 2020, the Football Association of Serbia announced that Matić had retired from international football.
+He made 48 appearances and scored two goals for Serbia.
 He earned his final cap against Luxembourg on 10 September 2019.

 Style of play

 A left-footed defensive midfielder, Matić's poise and power, in addition to his in-game intelligence and tactical awareness, have enabled his attacking teammates to flourish.
 He is often used at a holding position and screens the defence while providing cover for attacking movements.
 Just before he joined Manchester United, he had a tackle success rate of 75% in 123 Premier League appearances, a higher rate than N'Golo Kante, Ander Herrera, Fernandinho and Jordan Henderson.
 José Mourinho commented on Matić, "At this moment, he is a giant, not for his size but for the way he plays."
 Matić's qualities have led to comparison to his ex-teammate at Manchester United, Michael Carrick.
 Prior to joining Benfica, he played as an attacking midfielder, before being shifted to a holding midfield role.